 FAQs

 Wix has far better templates and more of them, and you have a vast amount of freedom to customize them how you want.
 Square Online offers limited templates that won’t exactly blow your socks off.
-You can access more templates, but only if you contact the sales team.
+To get access to more templates, you’ll have to subscribe to one of the platform’s paid plans.

 Both Square Online and Wix offer blogging functionality, but Wix’s is much better than Square Online – by far.
 Wix allows you to edit SEO features like meta titles and descriptions but also add multiple authors, schedule posts, and add social media sharing buttons.